Raising of poultry — Strategic Scorecard

 -

-IN02Technology Adoption & Legacy Drag 2View IN02 attribute detailsThe sector is characterized by bifurcated technology adoption, creating a wide performance gap between modernized, automated facilities and under-capitalized legacy operations.
+IN02Technology Adoption & Legacy Drag 2 solutions 2View IN02 attribute detailsThe sector is characterized by bifurcated technology adoption, creating a wide performance gap between modernized, automated facilities and under-capitalized legacy operations.
 While high-cap-ex farms integrate IoT and acoustic sensors for welfare, the industry average is dragged down by aging infrastructure that struggles with digital integration.

 - Metric: Adoption rates of precision livestock farming (PLF) sensors remain below 20% in many emerging poultry markets.